What Are Some Jaw Exercises to Reduce TMJ Pain?

 Written by Wesley Adora (Physiotherapist, APAM)

 Temporomandibular joint (TMJ) pain is more common than most people realise.
 It can start as a small clicking when you open your mouth, a tight feeling when chewing, or an ache that spreads towards the ear and temple.
 Over time, this discomfort can make eating, talking, or even yawning genuinely stressful.
-While TMJ-related pain can have many causes—stress, clenching, poor posture, teeth grinding, or even injury—one of the simplest and most research-supported approaches for relief is a structured set of jaw exercises.
+While TMJ-related pain can have many causes—stress, clenching, poor posture, teeth grinding, or even injury—one of the simplest and most research-supported approaches for relief is a structured set of jaw exercises for TMJ pain.

 Jaw exercises work by retraining the muscles that support the jaw, improving joint movement, restoring proper alignment, and reducing tension.
 When done consistently and correctly, many people experience noticeable improvement in jaw comfort and mobility.
 Below, you’ll find a practical, easy-to-follow exercise routine designed to ease muscle tightness and support healthier jaw function.